SoftUni-Internal/interactive-content/EN/02-Generics/05-Type-Parameter-Bounds.md

 ```
 The code above will produce a compile-time error - "**The method intValue() is undefined for the type T**".

-The error occurs as there is no way for the compiler to know type "**T**" will always be used for numeric classes.
+The error occurs as there is no way for the compiler to know that type "**T**" will always be used for numeric classes.

 We need a bounded type to restrict the types that can be used for a parameterized type.